(F) stanchart bank logo

 MortgageOne

-StanChart offers a unique mortgage interest offset account in Singapore called MortgageOne.
-Interest offset accounts are very popular in countries like Australia, but remained much under-appreciated by homeowners here in Singapore.
-However, with today’s steep mortgage rates, it may come in useful when deciding between fixed versus floating rates when you are fearful of being left high and dry on fixed rates should interest rate suddenly head south.
+StanChart offers a unique interest offset feature for its Singapore mortgage product called MortgageOne.
+Interest offset accounts are very popular in countries like Australia, but remained much underappreciated by homeowners here in Singapore.
+However, with today’s steep mortgage rates, it may come in useful when deciding between fixed versus floating rates when you are fearful of being left high and dry on fixed rates should interest rate head south unexpectedly.

-StanChart Singapore’s website explains how MortgageOne works including a calculator that shows the reduced total interest paid, shortened loan tenure as well as effective mortgage rate if one fnishes repaying the loan in full.
+StanChart Singapore’s website explains how MortgageOne works including video explainer and a calculator that shows the reduced total interest paid, shortened loan tenure as well as effective mortgage rate if one finishes repaying the loan in full.
 This article aims to supplement that explanation by taking a look at how it actually benefits you using a case study based on a typical private loan of $750,000.

 1. What Is An Interest Offset Account?